awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.RedisCluster.md

       The following restrictions exist for Redis \(cluster mode enabled\)\.
       + If you have Multi\-AZ enabled, make sure that you have at least one replica per shard\.
       + The number of replicas is the same for each shard when creating the cluster using the console\.
       + The number of read replicas per shard is fixed and cannot be changed\.
-If you find you need more or fewer replicas per shard \(API/CLI: node group\), you can change the number of shards in your cluster dynamically\.
-For more information, see [Scaling Clusters in Redis \(Cluster Mode Enabled\)](scaling-redis-cluster-mode-enabled.md)\.
+If you find you need more or fewer replicas per shard \(API/CLI: node group\), you must create a new cluster with the new number of replicas\.
+For more information, see [Seeding a New Cluster with an Externally Created Backup](backups-seeding-redis.md)\.

    1. For **Subnet group**, create a new subnet group or choose an existing one that you want to apply to this cluster\.
 If you enabled Multi\-AZ, the subnet group must contain at least two subnets that reside in different availability zones\.